-- (a) In the context of collegial decision making and the processes of academic peer judgement, faculty members shall participate in the governance of Algoma University through active membership on departmental and faculty committees, and when called upon, shall participate to a reasonable extent in other university bodies. - (b) In the context of departmental decision making, faculty members shall actively participate in departmental roster planning, personnel interviewing, evaluation and recommendation, program changes, new program development and cyclical program reviews.
-In the context of Faculty decision making, faculty members shall actively participate in personnel interviewing, evaluation and recommendation, and work associated with Senate Committees. - (c) In all professional association and, more particularly, in the course of the collegial and peerjudgement decision-making process, faculty members shall deal fairly and ethically with their colleagues, shall objectively assess the performance of their colleagues when this is required, shall avoid discrimination and shall not in any way infringe on, or restrict, their colleagues' academic freedom.
-In addition, they shall observe the principles of confidentiality in a manner consistent with the performance of their collegial responsibilities. - (d) In the context of objectively assessing the performance of their colleagues, academic staff shall participate as required in performance assessment for both full-and part-time contract academic staff, including those involved in distance education. - (e) To foster a collegial and supportive climate, academic staff shall be available for formal mentoring as requested by the Dean.
+- (a) In the context of collegial decision making and the processes of academic peer judgment, faculty members shall participate in the governance of Algoma University through active membership on departmental, faculty, and/or senate committees, and when called upon, shall participate to a reasonable extent in other university bodies. - (b) In the context of departmental decision making, faculty members shall actively participate in departmental roster planning, personnel interviewing, evaluation and recommendation, program changes, new program development and cyclical program reviews.
+In the context of Faculty decision making, faculty members shall actively participate in personnel interviewing, evaluation and recommendation, and work associated with Senate Committees. - (c) In all professional association and, more particularly, in the course of the collegial and peer-judgment decision-making process, faculty members shall deal fairly and ethically with their colleagues, shall objectively assess the performance of their colleagues when this is required, shall avoid discrimination and shall not in any way infringe on, or restrict, their colleagues' academic freedom.
+In addition, they shall observe the principles of confidentiality in a manner consistent with the performance of their collegial responsibilities. - (d) In the context of objectively assessing the performance of their colleagues, academic staff shall participate as required in performance assessment for both full-and Part-time Contract Faculty, including those involved in distance education.

+- (e) To foster a collegial and supportive climate, academic staff shall be available for formal mentoring as requested by the Academic Dean.
 No more than two formal mentorships of other full-time faculty (new hires or faculty preparing for reviews) or part-time faculty will be required in a three-year period.
 Formal mentoring responsibilities may be shared; recognition for formal mentoring will be accorded by the Peer Review Committee; the Academic Dean will provide advice and guidelines for formal mentoring and will meet with the faculty member and the mentor periodically to support the process.
-Individual faculty members may request a formal mentor from their Faculty Chair. - (f) In the context of collegial decision making and the processes of academic peer judgement, librarian members of the academic staff shall participate in the governance of Algoma University through active membership on library and academic committees, and when called upon, to participate to a reasonable extent in other university bodies. - (g) In all professional association and, more particularly, in the course of the collegial and peerjudgment decision-making process, librarian members of the academic staff shall objectively assess the performance of their colleagues when this is required, shall avoid discrimination and shall not in any way infringe on, or restrict, their colleagues' academic freedom.
+Individual faculty members may request a formal mentor from their Academic Dean. - (f) In the context of collegial decision making and the processes of academic peer judgment, librarian members of the academic staff shall participate in the governance of Algoma University through active membership on library and academic committees, and when called upon, to participate to a reasonable extent in other university bodies. - (g) In all professional association and, more particularly, in the course of the collegial and peer-judgment decision-making process, librarian members of the academic staff shall objectively assess the performance of their colleagues when this is required, shall avoid discrimination and shall not in any way infringe on, or restrict, their colleagues' academic freedom.
 In addition, they shall observe the principles of confidentiality in a manner consistent with the performance of their responsibilities.

-6:05 Rights and Responsibilities of Department Chairs, Faculty Chairs and Program Directors
+6:05 Rights and Responsibilities of Department Chairs and/or Academic Directors

-(a) The Duties of a Department Chair
+(a) The Duties of a Department Chair and/or Academic Directors

-Department Chairs are responsible for providing academic leadership in their Departments.
-They serve as the official spokesperson for their department.
+Department Chairs and/or Academic Directors are responsible for providing academic leadership in their Departments or Schools.
+They serve as the official spokesperson for their department or school.
 Normally, appointments shall begin on July 1 of a calendar year and run for one year.
-To enhance collegial decision-making and rotation of workload it is expected that Department Chairs will not serve more than three consecutive terms.
+To enhance collegial decision-making and rotation of workload it is expected that Department Chairs and/or Academic Directors will not serve more than three consecutive terms.

-Department Chairs must be chosen through a collegial process of nominating and election within the department before the June Senate of each year.
+Department Chairs and/or Academic Directors must be chosen through a collegial process of nominating and election within the department before the June Senate of each year.

-Departmental groupings are defined by Senate and shall be reviewed every June by Senate.
-The goal is not to have any one-person departments.
+Departmental and School groupings are defined by Senate and shall be reviewed every June by Senate.